arijitlaik/aspect_docker/README.md

 The `bash` command at the end of the Docker run is optional, as this is also the default command specified in the image.

-The Aspect binary is in the container PATH, so you will be able to run a model using something like.
-Assuming the container was launched from your local copy of this github repository, you could run
+The Aspect binary is in the container PATH.
+Assuming the container was launched from your local copy of this github repository, you could run:

 `aspect test_model/convection-box.prm`

 Or to run on N processors:

-`mpirun -np N test_model/convection-box.prm`
+`mpirun -np N aspect test_model/convection-box.prm`

 ### Shifter (HPC)